Nick-Yawn/iterative-quicksort-in-place/README.md

-This quicksort managed to sort an array with 100,000,000 values in about the time it took to scramble it: 23 seconds.
+This quicksort managed to sort an array with 100,000,000 values in about 13 seconds.
+The unsorting took 22 seconds.